-Developers are encouraged to be innovative with their design and go beyond minimum regulations for safe and orderly growth by advocating sustainable planning and development practices-that encourage the types and patterns of land development that will preserve and enhance what is best about our community.
+Developers are encouraged to be innovative with their design and go beyond minimum regulations for safe and orderly growth by advocating sustainable planning and development practices that encourage the types and patterns of land development that will preserve and enhance what is best about our community.

-2. Process for Concept Plan Review
+(2) Process for Concept Plan Review

 - a.
-Pre-application meeting This initial consultation with County staff is to provide information on the subdivision regulations; details of environmental requirements and information required in an Environmental Impact Assessment; and checklists, such as the Green Building Checklist. and processes, including required environmental information and checklists. - b.
+Pre-application meeting This initial consultation with County staff is to provide information on the subdivision regulations and processes, including required environmental information and checklists. - b.
 Initial Environmental Documentation Conducted Utilizing the guidelines provided by the Planning and Environmental Quality Departments, the applicant will develop an overview of the constraints on the site that will need to be addressed during the process. - c.
 Draft Initial Concepts This is a horizontal plan giving general overviews of suggested layouts for development.
 It is encouraged that one of the concept drafts (if more than one is offered) be a sustainable development plan with a conservation design incorporating Low Impact Development (LID) options. - d.
 Mandatory Meeting with Neighbors/Community This is to offer an open dialogue between applicant and neighbors/community for better communication, to share goals of the development and gather information from neighbors about any concerns about the land, the goal being to achieve a balance for the environment, neighborhood/community and applicant.
 The result is a better overall plan up front that is, as much as possible, embraced by the community and county and also saves applicant from spending money on multiple plans, surveying and engineering.
 There are specific public notice requirements: - (1) Posting of the property with a "Development Input Meeting" sign along every road frontage.
 The signs will be the same dimensions and letter sizes as the County's notification signs for other land use notification requirements.